 The methodological individualism so fondly embraced by the economics crowd has at its core the concept of utility, but stops short of answering the far more important question – where does our utility function come from if not our environment and our interactions with others?
-A model of networks can help explain the source of utility, and begin to give picture of how unique cultures and customs arise.
+A model of networks can help explain the source of utility and begin to give a picture of how unique cultures and customs arise.

-In any case, I have generated an interactive version of the model that simulates over a random network, with 5 random nodes ‘shocked’ to initiate the model.
+In any case, I have generated an animated version of the model that simulates over a random network, with 5 random nodes ‘shocked’ to initiate the model.
 The histogram shows how many of the 20 different shocks have led to cascades of failure of a particular number of nodes.

 Enjoy.
-Follow me on Twitter, and share.
+Follow me on Twitter.
+And please share.